Share your love

 $cfg['ForceSSL'] = true;

 When you are done, save and close the file.
-Try to log in to your phpMyAdmin and it should be worked.
+Try to log in to your phpMyAdmin and it should work.

 Conclusion